 - Forefoot Flex Zone offers a more custom fit for the toes

 - Vegan materials used in the shoe's construction

 Mizuno Wave Rider 18

 Want breathability?
 The Mizuno Intercool technology offers exceptional ventilation throughout the length of the shoe.
-Additionally, the designed Fit of the shoe's upper provides a secure, but stress relieving natural fit.
-Of course we couldn't fail to mention Mizuno's Wave technology which provides extra cushioning, equally to energy returning, shock absorbent bounce back.
+Additionally, the designed fit of the shoe's upper provides a secure, but stress relieving natural fit.
+Of course we couldn't fail to mention Mizuno's Wave technology which provides extra cushioning, equal to energy returning, shock absorbent bounce back.

 - Wave technology under the heel provides energy returning impact resistance

 Although these are more of a minimalistic design, they do have some decent cushioning from the MBOUND+ midsole, which also offers efficient energy return.
 The Zero-drop and 0mm differential from heel-to-toe allow the wearer excellent ground contact and confident running stability.
 These are really meant to be used on the trails, but work well on the road as well.
 However, the impact response may be different on harder road surfaces.

 The grippy Vibram outsole is designed to be used over off-road terrain, so they seem to hold up well to their intended use.
 There are, however, a few critical reviews from customers that claim the outsole didn't last as long on the road as it did over trails.

 These are available on Amazon for a moderate $160.
 We have found no reviews complaining about the price tag, so they are definitely worth your money!

 - Lightweight, minimalistic design